-Lymphadenopathy was not a solicited adverse event but was uncommonly reported after administration of the Pfizer-BioNTech COVID-19 vaccine.
+Lymphadenopathy was not a solicited adverse event (unless indicated, see Appendix D) but was uncommonly reported after administration of the Pfizer-BioNTech and AstraZeneca COVID-19 vaccines.

 No other solicited uncommon, rare, or very rare adverse events were reported among vaccinated participants in the clinical trials at this time.